-At the Pain Arthritis Relief Center, we have helped a large number of men and women, of all ages, find relief from snoring.
-Our specialists help patients get much needed relief from a variety of ailments and conditions.
+At the Pain Arthritis Relief Center, we have helped many men and women of all ages find relief from snoring.
+Our specialists help patients get much-needed relief from a variety of ailments and conditions.
 Not only did they get better sleep, but they also reduced the risk of diabetes, hypertension, stroke, and heart attack.
 Even if you don’t think much of your snoring, treating your snoring issues early can have a lot of benefits.
-Your snoring may actually be a symptom of a more serious condition.
+Your snoring may be a symptom of a more severe condition.
 If you snore every now and then, getting the insight of a snoring therapy specialist may be helpful for you.
 You want to rule out the possibility of any issues that might be related to your snoring.
-If you are interested in our snoring therapy for Bethesda, MD resident’s, or you’d like to know why you snore, we invite you to schedule your first appointment today.
+If you are interested in our snoring therapy for Bethesda, MD residents, or you’d like to know why you snore, we invite you to schedule your first appointment today.

 What Causes Snoring?

 Snoring goes beyond hereditary traits.
-It is not just something that is passed from your parents or grandparents onto you, and eventually your children.
+It is not just something passed from your parents or grandparents onto you, and eventually your children.
 Snoring happens as your muscles relax while falling asleep.
-Your tongue falls backwards and partially obstructs the airway.
-This causes vibrations as you breath; thereby, leading you to snore.
+Your tongue falls backward and partially obstructs the airway.
+This causes vibrations as you breathe; thereby, leading you to snore.
 Many people find themselves snoring here and there, and typically this is no cause for concern.
-Should you reach a point at which you: snore very often, or every night, snore loudly, stop breathing while you snore (for short bursts), or find yourself struggling to get a good night’s sleep, seeing a therapist is recommended.
-By sharing details about your snoring habits, they will be able to determine if snoring therapy is recommended for you.
+Should you reach a point at which you: snore very often, or every night, snore loudly, stop breathing while you snore (for short bursts), or find yourself struggling to get a good night’s sleep, seeing, a therapist is recommended.
+By sharing details about your snoring habits, they will determine if snoring therapy is recommended for you.

 Factors that Might Contribute to Snoring